UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Annual pre-tax household income restrictions also apply.

 If you’re shopping for cheap health insurance in Delaware, you’ll find the best individual policies on the state insurance exchange.
-For the average consumer, the cheapest plan is currently the my Blue Access PPO Silver 3250 HSA.
+The cheapest plan for the average consumer is my Blue Access PPO Silver 3250 HSA.

 Cheapest health plan in Delaware with low out-of-pocket maximums

 Highmark Blue Cross Blue Shield, Delaware, is the most affordable plan with low out-of-pocket maximums.
-The Shared Cost Blue EPO Platinum 0 plan costs an average of $665 per month for a 40-year-old.
+The Shared Cost Blue EPO Platinum 0 plan costs an average of $665 monthly for a 40-year-old.

 Cheapest health plan in Delaware with high out-of-pocket maximums